Amiya255/automation-wdio-cucumber-demo/README.md

 A test framework for Easyfundraising

 ## How to run
-Run below command inside the project folder
+1. download the package and run below command inside the project folder
-1. npm install @wdio/cli
+2. npm install @wdio/cli
-2. npx wido wido.conf.ts
+3. npx wido wido.conf.ts

 ### Folder structure
 - features - This folder contains all `.feature` files.